 Keyword Research & Writing your first blog post

-We have raised a workable >Keyword Research & Writing your first blog postost.
+We have raised a workable structure for the blog by now and the focus is on writing the first blog post.
 Although there are no fixed rules to write blog posts, sticking to a few basic ones help in monetisation.